TechnicJelle/CMGT_GraduationReport/report.typ

 Not much is publicly known about these APIs, because you need to sign an NDA to get access to the PlayStation Developer Kit.

 Nintendo Switch also has a proprietary and "secret" API, called *NVN*.
-This is the preferred API to use, but The Switch at least does _support_ Vulkan, too.
+This is the preferred API to use, but the Switch at least does _support_ Vulkan, too.
 Not much is publicly known about this API, because you need to sign an NDA to get access to the Nintendo Switch Developer Kit.

 #import "lib/03-api_compat_table.typ": api_compat_table